TimothyIvaikin/TimothyIvaikin/README.md

 Timothy Ivaikin is the CTO and the head of the business delivery unit with vast experience in consultancy and also highly skilled in Risk Management.
-I am working on complex international projects with teams drawn from multicultural background such as USA, England, Russia, Ireland, Cyprus, CIS and UAE.
+I am working on complex international projects with teams drawn from multicultural background such as USA, England, Ireland, Cyprus and UAE.

 - 👋 Hi, I’m @TimothyIvaikin
 - 📫 How to reach me ...